opendocsg/slw-judgments-backfill/2015_SGHC_17/report.md

 _Family law_ – _maintenance_ – _child_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 186 of 2014 was dismissed by the Court of Appeal on 29 July 2015.
-See [2015] SGCA 47.]
+See <span class="citation">[2015] SGCA 47</span>.]

 20 January 2015